nunores/Seat-Management-Service/README.md

 For each user story you should write also the acceptance tests (textually in Gherkin), i.e., a description of scenarios (situations) that will help to confirm that the system satisfies the requirements addressed by the user story.

 **Value and effort**.

-#### Value

-Must-Haves:
-1, 2, 3, 9

-Should-Haves:
-4, 5, 8

-Could-Haves:
-6, 7, 10

-#### Effort

-XL:

-L:
-3, 5, 6

-M:
-1, 4, 7, 10

-S:
-2, 8, 9

-XS:

-At the end, it is good to add a rough indication of the value of the user story to the customers (e.g. [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method) and the team should add an estimation of the effort to implement it, for example, using t-shirt sizes (XS, S, M, L, XL).

 ### Domain model